How to Install Nginx on Fedora 40 or 39

 You should be greeted with the default NGINX welcome page, confirming that the web server is correctly installed and serving pages.

-By accessing the NGINX test page, you validate the successful setup and readiness of NGINX for further configuration and deployment of web applications.
+By accessing the NGINX test page, you validate NGINX’s successful setup and readiness for further configuration and deployment of web applications.

 To initiate the setup for hosting a domain, such as “example.com,” begin by constructing the required directory structure within /var/www/.
-Replace “your_domain” with your actual domain name throughout this process.
+Throughout this process, replace “your_domain” with your actual domain name.

 Create Domain Directory

-Generate the domain’s root directory, which will house the website’s files.
+Generate the domain’s root directory to house the website’s files.
 The -p parameter ensures that any necessary parent directories are also created:

 sudo mkdir -p /var/www/your_domain/html